 Most parents worry about their babies being cold and bundle them in layers, which could lead to overheating (the #1 cause of SIDS).

-Most infants sleep better in a comfortably cool environment – somewhere between 68 and 72 degrees Fahrenheit is a good rule of thumb.
+Most infants sleep better in a comfortably cool environment – between 68 and 72 degrees Fahrenheit is a good rule of thumb.

 At this temperature, your baby will be comfortable in their normal onesie or footie sleepwear and a swaddle or wearable sleeping bag.